drwilkins/mattwilkinsbio/content/publication/research/Francis_Wilkins-2021/index.md

 title: Testing the strength and direction of selection on vocal frequency using metabolic scaling theory
 subtitle: ''
-summary: 'First, we demonstrate that MTE predicts the relationship between the natural log of body size and natural log of vocal frequency across 795 bird species, controlling for phylogeny...'
+summary: 'First, we demonstrate that Metabolic Theory of Ecology predicts the relationship between the natural log of body size and natural log of vocal frequency across 795 bird species, controlling for phylogeny...'
 authors:
 - Clinton D. Francis
 - Matthew R. Wilkins